-The challenge of interworking specification lies in the fact that if we have N signaling systems, there are N^2 signaling interworking cases.
-For services to work correctly all these need to be specified and tested.
+The challenge of interworking specification lies in the fact that if we have N signaling systems, there are N2 signaling interworking cases.
+For ensuring correct operation of services, all these cases need to be specified and tested.

 Another challenge related to interworking is that different signaling systems support different information elements and different messages.
 Therefore, it often happens that some information is lost in the interworking node.